 comic art by Patrick Mallet

 Les Malheurs de Pegg, by Patrick MalletXing et Xot, by Patrick Mallet

-Mallet has drawn for advertising campaigns of Renault, Rank Xerox, Brand beer and Fernet-Branca, and for magazines like Paris-Match in France and Der Stern and Die Zeit in Germany.
+Mallet has drawn for advertising campaigns of Renault, Rank Xerox, Brand beer and Fernet-Branca, and magazines like Paris-Match in France and Der Stern and Die Zeit in Germany.
 For the German women's magazine Bild der Frau, he made the weekly strip 'Nina'.
 Mallet, who had been deaf since the age of 9, has also produced a lot of artwork for a school for the deaf in Paris.
 He passed away in the night of 29 en 30 September 2012.

+comic art by Patrick Mallet